 We’ve rounded up some effective solutions that can work when you’re experiencing USB connection issues.
-Most of these also apply to different devices such as disk drives, mice, video game controllers and more, which requires a connection via USB.
+Most of these also apply to different devices such as disk drives, mice, video game controllers, and more, which require a connection via USB.

 Also, check out our short YouTube video where we go through some of the solutions down below.
 If you’re getting a USB Device not Recognized error, we have a solution for that too, so check out the link.

 How To Fix a Plugged-In USB Drive Not Showing Up

 - Update your operating system

 - Try plugging into a different computer or USB port

 - Use Device Manager to scan for hardware changes